What to Expect from Seattle’s Elite PT

 Adam Whitman, DPT

 Adam received his Doctorate in Physical Therapy from Indiana University in 2012, and prior to that, a PTA degree from the University of Saint Francis in 2008.
-Through his education he discovered a passionate interest in the human nervous system and he excels in treatment of orthopedic peripheral neuropathies, persistent and repetitive pains, neck and back pain, and problems with muscular motor control.
+Through his education he discovered a passionate interest in the human nervous system and he excels in treatment of persistent and repetitive pains, neck and back pain, and problems with muscular control.

 Adam believes that there is no “one size fits all” treatment plan for patients who seek out physical therapy, and strives to make sure his patients receive individualized care.
 He gravitates toward techniques that focus on interpreting the story the body is trying to tell to provide the right intervention for that story.
-His advanced training includes Mechanical Diagnosis and Therapy (McKenzie Method), Selective Functional Movement Assessment, and certifications in both Graston Technique and MyoKinesthetic Systems.
+His advanced training includes Mechanical Diagnosis and Therapy (McKenzie Method), and certifications in Selective Functional Movement Assessment, Graston Technique, and the MyoKinesthetic System (see below for details).
+Adam has utilized these and other techniques to treat everything from patients who struggle with chronic pain to elite athletes including individual members of the Seattle Seahawks and everything in between.
 Independent from his specializations, he believes strongly that patient education acts as the most potent tool for empowering patients to take control over their pain and improve their function.